ArasLabs/custom-form-css/README.md

 ### Install Steps

-1. Backup your code tree and store the backup in a safe place.
+1. Back up your code tree and store the backup in a safe place.
 2. Copy the Innovator folder from the project's CodeTree subdirectory.
 3. Paste the Innovator folder into the root directory of your Aras installation.
     * Tip: This is the same directory that contains the InnovatorServerConfig.xml file.
-4. Backup your database and store the BAK file in a safe place.
+4. Back up your database and store the BAK file in a safe place.
 5. Open up the Aras Package Import tool.
 6. Enter your login credentials and click **Login**
-    * _Note: You must login as root for the package import to succeed!_
+    * _Note: You must log in as root for the package import to succeed!_
 7. Enter the package name in the TargetRelease field.
     * Optional: Enter a description in the Description field.
 8. Enter the path to your local `..\CustomFormCSS\Import\imports.mf` file in the Manifest File field.